 Voters have elected MEPs directly since 1979.
 Generally the voter turnout for MEP elections is lower than turnout for domestic elections (see Figure 1.6).

 - Turnout for EU elections has been on a downward trend across the EU from a high of 62.0% in 1979 to 42.6% in 2014.

 - UK turnout for EU elections was lower than the EU average but had increased from 32.4% to 35.6% in the same period.

 - In the UK, turnout for general elections is much higher.
 For the latest national parliamentary elections, the turnout was 68.8%, but the UK ranked 11th of the EU28 for turnout.

 Some experienced observers feel that the election of MEPs weakened the links between national governments and the EU.
 Before 1979, EU business was undertaken by nominated representatives from national governments.
 So, the link between national and EU government was clear.
 There was certainly a lack of UK voter engagement with the EU – only one in 10 could name their MEP.

 MEP elections are different to national elections.
 The style of electing MEPs has an in-built disconnect with EU-wide issues.
 Elections are not based on manifestos, unless the party has a clear single objective such as UKIP.
 Similarly, the political groupings in the European Parliament do not coalesce around EU-wide manifesto objectives at the time of elections.

-UK MEPs tend to identify with their domestic political party allegiance but with no specific EU agenda.
-Unsurprisingly, voters tend to decide largely on national, not European issues.
+UK MEPs tended to identify with their domestic political party allegiance but with no specific EU agenda.
+Unsurprisingly, voters tended to decide largely on national, not European issues.